Louisiana

 Prompt Payment Requirements (Public/Private)

 Louisiana Private – La.
 Stat.
-Ann. § 9:2784 (2022) (prime to sub/sub to lower tier within 14 days after payment; where only portion of payment received from owner, prime to disperse on a prorated basis based on amount due on the payment; prime and subs must pay a penalty of 0.5% of amount due per day, not to exceed 15% of outstanding balance due, for late payments; contractor or subcontractor liable for reasonable attorneys’ fees for the collection of payments due; however, claims for payment that are found to be meritless will subject the claimant to reasonable costs and attorneys’ fees for the defense of such claim).
+Ann. § 9:2784 (2024) (prime to sub/sub to lower tier within 14 days after payment; where only portion of payment received from owner, prime to disperse on a prorated basis based on amount due on the payment; prime and subs must pay a penalty of 0.5% of amount due per day, not to exceed 15% of outstanding balance due, for late payments; contractor or subcontractor liable for reasonable attorneys’ fees for the collection of payments due; however, claims for payment that are found to be meritless will subject the claimant to all reasonable costs and attorneys’ fees for the defense against such claim).

 False Claims Statute